-For this purpose, ENEC has entered into a contract with the Korean Electric Power Company (KEPCO) to be the primary contractor to provide design and manufacturing services for the delivery of the pressurized water reactor facilities for Barakah Units 1 and 2.
-The first unit is planned to be operational by 2017.
+For this purpose, ENEC has entered into a contract with the Korean Electric Power Company (KEPCO) to be the primary contractor to provide design and manufacturing services for the delivery of the pressurized water reactor facilities for Barakah Units 1, 2, 3, and 4.
+The first unit is planned to be operational by 2017, with the other units to follow at intervals of one year.